POD

 Agricultural Electronics Corporation Home Page

 The term "POD" designates the electronics and the housing for the electronics as a single unit.
-The POD package consists of the electronics and housing; cables for communication and solar collection; a solar collector; a mounting plate with mounting hardware; software installation and operating manuals.
-Within the POD enclosure is a cell phone or radio for data collection communication.
+The POD package consists of the electronics and housing; cables for communication and solar collection; a solar collector; a mounting plate and mounting hardware; software installation and operating manuals.
 The POD can be operated in virtually any climate over the four seasons.
+The electronics is capable of monitoring thirty two sensor channels.

 Installation